organix/uFork/ufork-rust/vm.md

 ## Representation

 The quad-cell is the primary internal data-structure in **uFork**.
-It consists of four integers (current WASM target is 32 bits).
+It consists of four unsigned integers
+(the current WASM target uses 32-bit words).

  T        | X        | Y        | Z
 ----------|----------|----------|----------